Get Your Bearings Program

-Click on the Fall 2013 Flyer below to view details & register for workshops!
+Click on the Spring 2014 Flyer below to view details & register for workshops!

 Attend 5 workshops this academic year & enter to win!
 Recieve a punch card at any workshop - once you gather 5 punches you are eligible to enter.

 Prizes for 2013-2014 include an iPad, Beats headphones, and free Budgeting Software!

 Web Trainings & Podcasts